-The issue is complicated further by dynamic dispatch.
+Dynamic dispatch complicates the analysis in this respect.
 Imagine a class Writer that implements a safewrite method signed with a System authorization event, where safewrite takes a Formatter and a File as arguments, and requires that the FileWrite privilege be active before writing the formatter output to the file, via an access control check demand(FileWrite).
 Note especially that the specification of the check requires that FileWrite must be among the authorizations of the x.format method, since these will affect the flow of control and therefore appear in the safewrite event trace:

 '''

 class Writer extends Object {

 void safewrite(Formatter x, File f){

 System;

 String s = x.format()

 demand(FileWrite);

-write(s,f);
+write(s, f);

 }

 }

 '''